dimitrisvard/on-demand-craft-greece/docs/AUTO_BLOG_IMPLEMENTATION_GUIDE.md

 - If you didn't set `INDEXNOW_KEY` in Step 3, the system will auto-generate one
 - Check the edge function logs after first run to see the generated key

-**Option B: Generate Your Own Key**
+**Option B: Use the Configured Key**
-- Generate a random 32-character alphanumeric string
+- The IndexNow key is already configured: `3cbbdcec514448448e83e3bda8be819a`
-- Example: `a1b2c3d4e5f6g7h8i9j0k1l2m3n4o5p6`
+- This key is set in `public/indexnow_key.txt` file
-- Set it as `INDEXNOW_KEY` in Step 3.2
+- Make sure to set the same key as `INDEXNOW_KEY` in Supabase Edge Functions secrets (Step 3.2)

 ### 5.2 Create indexnow_key.txt File